Istanbul Airport: Metro

 The M11 metro line opened on 22 January 2023, originally going to Kağıthane.
 With the Gayrettepe extension of the line being put into service on 29 January 2024, trains run eastward to Gayrettepe and westward to Arnavutköy.
-An extension to Halkalı is under construction.
+The section of the line extended to Halkalı entered service on 20 June 2026.

 Bus

 The airport is serviced from the city by public IETT and Havaist buses.

 Car and taxi

 The airport is reachable by car from the O-7 motorway or D.020 highway.
 Istanbul city taxis are available 24 hours a day outside the arrival and departure areas of the airport.
 A trip to Istanbul city centre by taxi takes approximately an hour.

 Rail

 There are plans for mainline railway to connect the airport to Çatalca and Halkalı, and via outer city bypass running over the Yavuz Sultan Selim Bridge across the Bosporus and connecting with the Anatolian rail network at Gebze but construction has been continuously delayed.